Social Icons

 Directed by Samo Hung

-Mr. Nice Guy is one of Jackie Chan’s movies that just fails to live up to the expected excitement of which you will expect in a Jackie Chan movie.
-Which is sad because before these movie, Jackie Chan did, The Legend of Drunken Master (1994), Rumble in the Bronx (1995) and Police Story 4: First Strike (1996), which were all masterpieces.
-Those three showcased his fluidity as a martial artist and the plots are easy to follow and enjoy.
+Mr. Nice Guy is one of Jackie Chan’s movies that just fails to live up to the expected excitement you would usually get from a Jackie Chan movie.
+It's sad because before this movie, Jackie Chan did The Legend of Drunken Master (1994), Rumble in the Bronx (1995), and Police Story 4: First Strike (1996), which were all masterpieces.
+Those three showcased his fluidity as a martial artist, and the plots were easy to follow and enjoy.

-Here Jackie Chan seems to be in some kind of caged environment and the story is so weak.
-The made the movie move at a fast pace in the beginning, but then the pace drops and becomes inconsistent though out.
-The story tries so hard to make some complexity in a case that should be so simple.
+Here, Jackie Chan seems to be in some kind of caged environment, and the story is weak.
+They made the movie move at a fast pace in the beginning, but then the pace drops and becomes inconsistent throughout.
+The story tries so hard to add complexity to a case that should be so simple.

-The movie tries to make more of the female characters than there were supposed to be.
-This is something you will not get with the other female lead Anita Mui in The Legend of Drunken Master (1994) and Rumble in the Bronx (1995).
+The movie tries to make more of the female characters than they were supposed to be.
+This is something you didn’t get with the other female lead, Anita Mui, in The Legend of Drunken Master (1994) and Rumble in the Bronx (1995).

-In his process of trying to help the lady, he ends up beating up the men and they both escape.
-Jackie is popular and the men know where to go find him, and they went after him and also the journalist.
+In his process of trying to help the lady, he ends up beating up the men, and they both escape.
+Jackie is popular, and the men know where to find him, so they go after him and the journalist.

-To make Jackie’s problem worse he has to handle all this when while caring for girlfriend who just flew in and is not conversant with the way things are.
+To make Jackie’s problem worse, he has to handle all this while caring for his girlfriend, who just flew in and is not familiar with the way things are.

-So the movie is a big chase between Giancarlo with the other gang he was dealing with in the beginning and Jackie with the lady reporter.
+So the movie is a big chase between Giancarlo and the gang he was dealing with in the beginning, and Jackie with the lady reporter.

-Mr. Nice Guy was one of those Jackie Chan films that I never quite saw often because there basically nothing to enjoy here.
+Mr. Nice Guy was one of those Jackie Chan films that I never quite saw often because there’s basically nothing to enjoy here, but we all saw it the moment it came out back in the days, only to regret it.

 0 comments: